ThatBlokeCalledJay/auto-app-version/README.md

 ## So what is this?
 Example...
 Don't worry about incrementing you're app's version number everytime you commit/integrate and deploy small patch updates, there's going to be a lot of them.
 Let AutoAppVersion increment the patch version for you.
 When you are ready to release a new Major or Minor version, simply update those version segmants like normal in your csporj file, AutoAppVersion will set the patch segment back to 0 for you.
 This is really handy when your BuildPipeline automatically packs and pushes NuGet packages.
 No more "Package with same name and Version number already exists" because you forgot to update the version.

-## Quick Setup Guide: Do as I say!!!
+## Quick Setup Guide:
-Of course I don't expect you to do as I say, just do the next steps to get the thing working as quickly as possible.
+Follow thesesteps to get thinghs rolling as quickly as possible.
 After that, have a play.

-1. In your csproj file make sure you have a version element, if you're looking for this package then you will most likely know exactly what that is.
+1. In your csproj file make sure you have a version element, if you're looking for this extension then you will most likely know exactly what that is.
 If not, it should be defined something like this:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">